The Top 5 Best Options for Skirting for Trailers (Plus the 3 we’d NEVER recommend!)

 The first benefit of skirting is that it will reduce draftiness in your RV.
 Skirting will prevent cold winds from blowing under your RV and trap warmer air inside.
 If your RV floors feel cold, skirting can help prevent heat loss and keep you from needing to run your heater.

 The second benefit of skirting is protecting your water-related systems.
-If you’re living in an RV and will need to use hoses and tanks, skirting can keep the undercarriage of your RV warmer and protect these systems from freezing.
+If you live in an RV and need to use hoses and tanks, skirting can keep the undercarriage warmer and protect these systems from freezing.

 But the biggest benefit to skirting for trailers is that it can save you on the cost of electricity and propane needed to warm up your RV on a cold winter night.
 While some skirting options are expensive, you can balance out these costs by saving on your heating bills.